fsistemas/sql2json/README.rst

 * conections: Is a dict, the key is our conection name and value is a sqlalchemy valid conection string
 * queries: Is a dict, the key is our query name and value is a sql query

-IMPORTANT: You nedd to install in your own the specific driver of your database.
+**IMPORTANT**: You nedd to install in your own the specific driver of your database.

 If you need to know the specific conection string for your database, it's the sqlalchemy oficial documentation: https://docs.sqlalchemy.org/en/13/core/engines.html